vmware/secrets-manager/docs/content/documentation/production/overview.md

 > **Make Sure You Back Up `vsecm-root-key`**
 >
 > The Kubernetes `Secret` names `vsecm-root-key` that resides in the
-> `vsecm-system` namespace is especially important, and needs to be
+> `vsecm` namespace is especially important, and needs to be
 > securely backed up.
 >
 > The reason is; if you lose this secret, you will lose access to all the